emz1003/shell-emz1003/README.md

 4) Our function headers are also listed in shell.h! int execute(char * line);
-  //Returns 0 to continue executing, 1 to end the program \n
+  //Returns 0 to continue executing, 1 to end the program

-  //Line is the command line input \n
+  //Line is the command line input

   //This execute function forks and exes the command line argument char ** parse_args(char * line, char * sep);
   //Returns a char** that represents the individual tokens after parsing